Enna Satham Indha Neram: Critical reception

 M. Suganth of The Times of India rated it 1.5 out of 5 stars, saying "The only sensible beings in the film are the kids themselves, and they seem more than capable of taking care of themselves, despite their age and disabilities — when one of them falls in a pit, they rescue her all by themselves, intelligently signal their location with balloons, and even use the tab that they have to find their way out of the place.
 And, it is only for them that you even endure the film."
+S Saraswathi of Rediff.com gave the film the same rating and wrote, "Though the story begins on a promising note, there is nothing to hold your attention.
+Even at just an hour and forty minutes, the film seems really long.
+Neither the girls' ordeal at the zoo nor the rescue mission is interesting".
 Udhav Naig of The Hindu said, "Despite the emotional set-up — four hearing- and speech-impaired children have lost their way inside the zoo with a giant snake — it's a bummer, from start to finish."
-Behindwoods said, "The filmmaking aspects of the movie are below par, with only the shots from the snake’s point of view standing out for being a little innovative.
-The VFX work on the snake is amateurish but it isn’t fair to expect much on this front, from ESIN, considering the budget constraints.
-But, animal lovers would get to see some lovely shots of the zoo." and rated the film 1.5 out of 5 stars.
 Mythili Ramachandran of Gulf News wrote, "Completely lacking in conviction, Enna Satham Indha Neram makes a lot of noise but is a case of empty cans."
+Malini Mannath of The New Indian Express wrote, "Enna satham.... is an Anaconda-Jurassic Park mix.
+What the director needs to be appreciated is his casting of identical quadruplets.
+They are pert, cute and lovable.
+And it's their screen presence that is worth a watch in the film".